 M’semen (or Msemmen) is a common flatbread with the root of the Maghreb regions.
 It is a kind of puff pastry with a nice golden color.

 There are many ways to eat this flatbread, but you might find them most on a Moroccan breakfast table with a cup of morning coffee or tea.
-You can also serve them with Rfissa – an outstanding main dish that I will explain in the next part.
+You can also serve them with Rfissa – an outstanding main dish that I will introduce in the next part.

 Additionally, M’semen’s flavor is varied based on their recipes, but all of them have a buttery taste with a soft texture that is so hard to resist.
 And you can also make them at home because their ingredients are easy to find, like flour, semolina, yeast, water, sugar, and salt.